River Thames: Wildlife

 Aquatic mammals are also known to inhabit the Thames.
 The population of grey and harbour seals numbers up to 700 in the Thames Estuary.
 These animals have been sighted as far upriver as Richmond.
 Bottlenose dolphins and harbour porpoises are also sighted in the Thames.

 On 20 January 2006, a 16–18 ft northern bottle-nosed whale was seen in the Thames as far upstream as Chelsea.
 This was extremely unusual: this whale is generally found in deep sea waters.
 Crowds gathered along the riverbanks to witness the spectacle but there was soon concern, as the animal came within yards of the banks, almost beaching, and crashed into an empty boat causing slight bleeding.
 About 12 hours later, the whale is believed to have been seen again near Greenwich, possibly heading back to sea.
 A rescue attempt lasted several hours, but the whale died on a barge.
 See River Thames whale.

+On 25 September 2018, a beluga whale was spotted off Gravesend, more than 1000 mi from its habitat in the Arctic.
+Nicknamed "Benny the Beluga", the male mammal was spotted over the course of three months throughout the Thames.
+Many researchers believed the animal appeared lost or 'in trouble.'
+It was last seen in the Cliffe area, east of Gravesend, and is believed to have left the Thames the following January.